Overview of Themes

 and other curriculum learning through SMSC.

 We have a Values Tree in school which children can write on when they see others showing one of our Fordham Values.
 We also believe all of our children 'can do it' and follow a Growth Mindset culture across our school and celebrate each and every child's achievements and believe every child can achieve and be the best.
-We have a weekly Gold Book Assembly where we celebrate learning across the school and award Milestone achievements as part of these celebrations.
-Our Milestones are: Reading Stars, Handwriting Experts, Times Tables Masters and Talent Stars.
+We have a weekly Gold Book Assembly where we celebrate learning across the school.

 Our Challenge Curriculum